thephpleague/commonmark/docs/2.0/upgrading.md

 | `Renderer\Inline\TextRenderer` | `Inline\Renderer\TextRenderer` |
 | `Util\HtmlElement` | `HtmlElement` |

+## `Converter` class and `ConverterInterface` removed

+Any usages of `Converter` should be replaced with `CommonMarkConverter`.
+Note that this has a different constructor but the same methods.

+Any usages of `ConverterInterface` should be replaced with `MarkdownConverterInterface`.
+This interface has the same methods, so it should be a drop-in replacement.

 ## `bin/commonmark` command

 This command was buggy to test and was relatively unpopular, so it has been removed.
 If you need this type of functionality, consider writing your own script with a Converter/Environment configured exactly how you want it.